MichaelFrieze/michaelfrieze.dev/data/authors/default.md

 ## About me

-I'm Michael, a front-end developer currently working as a freelancer on Upwork.
-I'm 33 years old and live in Clinton Township, MI.
+I'm Michael, a 33 year old freelance developer based in Michigan.

 I found my passion for learning computer sciences at the age of 23 and went to college at age 25.
 Since then, I have dedicated countless hours to learning and expanding this passion.
 Through my studies, I've gained a solid understanding of web development concepts and learned to apply these concepts to real-world scenarios and applications.